 Benefits of trading cannabis

 Why trade on cannabis, as opposed to buying marijuana stocks outright?
-There are a few unique advantages that spread betting and CFDs offer over traditional investment.
+There are a few unique advantages that CFDs offer over traditional investment.

 Go long or short